Kir89/spark-books-analysis/README.md

 12. **What now?**.
 At the end of the executions you'll still find the data stored on the DB, so you could:
  - Query the data from MariaDB console
- - Use spark-shell to analyze source data file or data store in MariaDB
+ - Use spark-shell to analyze source data file or data stored in MariaDB
  - Change the code and experiment something new
  - Go on reading to know more about the project